 - Preheat the grill to 450° surface temperature.
 That is medium to medium-high heat on most grills.
 Use the entire grill surface.
 Clean and oil the grill grate well.

-- Before placing them on the grill, use the seasoning you prefer, or just give all sides a sprinkle of Kosher salt and black pepper.
-I use my All-purpose Seasoning Mix, which is salt, pepper, and garlic powder.
+- Before placing them on the grill, use the seasoning you prefer, or sprinkle all sides with Kosher salt and black pepper.
+I use my All-purpose Seasoning Mix of Kosher salt, pepper, and garlic powder.
 If using skinless thighs, give them a light brushing of vegetable oil before seasoning.

 - Using only half the grill surface, place on the grill over direct heat with skin side UP.
 Grill for 5-6 minutes, then flip onto the other side of the grill and skin down—grill for about 4 minutes with the skin down.
-Continue to go back and forth between the sides of the grill and skin up and down with the same timing.
+Continue to go back and forth between the sides of the grill and skin up and down simultaneously.
 But if the skin is getting too dark, turn down the area used for skin side down.
-If using skinless thighs, you can grill both sides for 5 minutes until done but do alternate sides.
+If using skinless thighs, you can grill both sides for 5 minutes until done, but do alternate sides.

-- Grill to 185° internal temperature—about 25-30 minutes, but this will vary some with your exact grill surface temperature and the thighs' temperature and thickness.
+- Grill to 185° internal temperature—about 25-30 minutes, but this will vary depending on your exact grill surface temperature and the thighs' temperature and thickness.

 - Allow to rest for 5 minutes before serving.